Refinitiv/Real-Time-SDK/README.md

 - Consumer Interaction Only

 # Limitations
+- CentOS 7 is supported when building it against Oracle Linux 7 built libema.
+The examples can be built with CentOS 7, but will build against Oracle Linux 7 libraries.
+- Oracle Linux 6 is supported when building it against RedHat 6 built libema.
+The examples can be built with Oracle Linux 6, but will build against Redhat 6 libraries.
 - The ETA contained in this release is only part of the intended ETA pacakge.
 The ETA folder will only contain the required parts for EMA (ValueAdd reactor).
 You will not be able to build ETA examples or the ETA Value add libraries.
 - You will need to get the appropriate ETA library package from customer zone to build and run EMA.
 Instructions on how to obtain that can be found in the following section.